Black Friday 2020 gaming headset deals: the best early deals

 An ultra lightweight version of Razer’s popular Kraken headset, the Kraken X is one of the better budget gaming headsets you can buy right now – especially when it’s £15 cheaper than usual.

 The Kraken wasn’t on sale over Prime Day in the UK (only in the US), so this one is a little easier to judge.
-Indeed, apart from a very brief dip to £47 for a week in August, the Kraken has been at least £55 ever since April over on Amazon, so while not a massive saving, Ebuyer’s early Black Friday price is still (slightly) cheaper than Amazon prices right now.
+Indeed, apart from a very brief dip to £47 for a week in August, the Kraken has been at least £55 ever since April.
+Amazon have the black version for £41, whereas Ebuyer only have it for £50, but if you’re after the cheapest price and don’t mind white or pink, these are the best deals going right now.

-Not as cheap as it was over Amazon Prime Day (where it fell to £44), but aside from that, this is still a decent enough price for Razer’s 7.1 surround sound gaming headset.
-It’s been at least £70 over on Amazon for the past four months, making this a decent, if slightly modest saving compared to its usual price.
+Matching its Prime Day price of just £44, this is a great price for Razer’s 7.1 surround sound gaming headset.
+It’s been at least £70 for the past four months, making it a great time to snap one up – especially now it’s only another £4 over the regular Kraken.

 Sennheiser EPOS’ headsets are some of the most expensive gaming headsets around, but Overclockers’ early Black Friday deals have shaved over £130 off their flagship headset, as well as its accompanying amplifier which has its own dedicated DAC for superior sound quality.
 It’s quite a bulky headset, though, and the quality of its sound is very heavily biased toward the bass end of the spectrum, too, which may not be to everyone’s tastes.